 I study how individuals apprehend financial risks, by investigating both actual behavior and its neural bases.
-I utilise the knowledge and methodological tools of several fields – chiefly experimental economics, financial economics, and computational neuroscience – to better understand why market participants behave the way they do.
+I use the knowledge and methodological tools of several fields – chiefly experimental economics, financial economics, and computational neuroscience – to better understand why market participants behave the way they do.
 I do research and teaching in this area.

 I am currently collaborating with researchers in Economics, Finance, and Cognitive Neuroscience.
-I am teaching the Behavioral Finance course at the ASB from March 2011.
+I am teaching the Behavioral Finance course at the UNSW Business School from March 2011.

 Please see my CV for more information.

-Off tenure clock during academic year 2011 and academic year 2014 due to maternity leave.
+Off tenure clock during academic year 2011 and academic year 2014 due to maternity leaves.

 Behavioral Finance, Neurofinance, Experimental Economics / Finance